As you know water and electronics and electricity are not a good mix.

 Hopefully after you have done all this the phone might possibly work correctly again.

-If this process seems too daunting, take your phone to a reputable, professional phone repair service experienced in water damage repair and ask for a quote for a repair.
+If this process seems too daunting, take your phone to a reputable, professional mobile phone repair service, experienced in water damage repair and ask for a quote for a repair.
 If you decide to do this, do it sooner than later.